alterNERDtive/elite-scripts/README.md

 ```

 ```
-usage: explorationtools.py distancebetween [-h] system system
+usage: explorationtools.py distancebetween [-h] [--roundto [ROUNDTO]]
+                                           system system

 positional arguments:
   system               the systems to measure

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help           show this help message and exit --roundto [ROUNDTO]  the number of digits to round to (default: 2)
 ```

 ```